'She's a hero': Liz Cheney down but not out in Wyoming after crossing Trump | Politics

 But an unlikely coalition of traditional Republicans, independents and Democrats -- about one third of the voters interviewed -- said they would likely vote for her, a floor of support that could keep her hopes alive for re-election.
 It is too early for opinion polls about the primary.
 Wyoming law allows residents of any affiliation to vote in the Republican primary if they switch their registration on election day, potentially helping Cheney.

-Cheney, 54, who has not said whether she will run for a fourth term, also could prove to be a formidable target.
-She raised $1.54 million in the first quarter, her best fundraising quarter since she was elected in 2016.
+Cheney, 54, will run for re-election in 2022 and "intends to win", a spokesperson for her office told Reuters.
+And she could prove to be a formidable target.
+Cheney raised $1.54 million in the first quarter, her best fundraising quarter since she was elected in 2016.
 In pushing to oust her, House Republicans made clear they see their fortunes tied to Trump and his fervent supporters.
 But his influence could alienate the independent, suburban and women voters need to take back control of the House, said Alex Conant, a former campaign aide to Republican Senator Marco Rubio of Florida.

 "House Republicans want to be associated with Trump, and they're taking a risk that it might turn off some independent voters," Conant said.
 'PROBLEM FOR EVERYBODY'